Blinding Lights: Lyrics and composition

 Throughout the song, the Weeknd sings about the rekindling of a relationship and the importance of his partner.
 He also mentions the city of Las Vegas, Nevada, when he refers to it by its nickname "Sin City" in the pre-chorus.
 In a profile in Esquire magazine, The Weeknd explained that "'Blinding Lights' [is about] how you want to see someone at night, and you're intoxicated, and you're driving to this person and you're just blinded by streetlights, but nothing could stop you from trying to go see that person, because you're so lonely.
 I don't want to ever promote drunk driving, but that's what the dark undertone is."

 From its scale-laddering verses to its tension-filled chorus, the song exhibits the polish and "melodic math" for which Max Martin is renowned, according to Chris Molanphy from Slate.
 The Dorian structure provides a dreamy and euphoric nature to the song while still ultimately resolving to a minor chord.
-Exclusively in the music video, the song temporarily modulates to Eb Dorian as the beats per minute drops for 3 and a half measures.
+Exclusively in the music video, the song temporarily modulates to D Dorian as the beats per minute drops for 3 and a half measures.

 Billboard staff writer Frank DiGiacomo assessed its qualities, "The opening drumbeat is a DeLorean [time machine] back to Michael Jackson's 'Beat It'.
 The amphetamine synth conjures fond memories of leopard-print-era Rod Stewart's 'Young Turks' — or maybe that other guy with the avian hairdo, Mike Score from A Flock of Seagulls?
 And isn't that spooky B-movie organ from Rockwell's 'Somebody's Watching Me'?
 Abel Tesfaye's Drambuie-drenched vocals bathe you in euphoria as you bop around your home in an N-95 mask, punching your fist to the 'Hey!-Hey!-Hey!s, making a magical and much-needed tonic for troubled times".

 The genre of the song is generally described as new wave, synth-pop, synthwave and electropop.
 Audio engineer Şerban Ghenea says he loved working on the Weeknd's crisp-sounding "Blinding Lights".
 "It was crossing two worlds to make something new that fits today, sonically.
 The older folks like it because it's a throwback, and then the kids love it because it's a new thing that they never heard before."